 Robert E. Dinning Professor

-I recently completed a new textbook, Operating Systems: Principles and Practice, co-authored with Mike Dahlin.
-The textbook is targeted at operating systems courses taught at the senior undergraduate and masters-level, particularly those that involve a substantial programming project.
-The textbook is still in beta, but it is available from Barnes and Nobles, Amazon, and your local bookstore.
-B&N often has the book in stock even if it is not in stock at Amazon.
-Slides for the book are also available.
+Mike Dahlin and I recently completed the second edition of our undergraduate operating systems textbook, Operating Systems: Principles and Practice.
+The new version is available now from Barnes and Nobles, Amazon, and your local bookstore.
+Note that B&N often has the book in stock even if it is not in stock at Amazon.

 My research concerns the practical issues in constructing robust, secure, and efficient computer systems.
 I see myself as a generalist -- I am attracted to the biggest problem I can find, regardless of area.
 My most recent work has been in the areas of improving Internet availability and in constructing next-generation peer-to-peer systems.
 I've also done research in operating systems, distributed systems, software engineering, system security, file systems, computer architecture, and educational software.
 I haven't written a database, AI, or graphics paper yet, but give me time.